RATESResearch/GeoNode/docs/implementation/survey_manual/introduction/index.rst

  -  SBAS: L1C/A, L5
  -  Galileo: L1CBOC, E5A, E5B, E5AltBO

-Semi-Codelss receivers that tract Anti-Spoofing (A/S) (P(y)-code)   shall measure L1 C/A pseudo ranges, L2C and L1C range measurements,  and the full cycle L1, L2 and L5 carrier phases.
+Semi-Codeless receivers that tract Anti-Spoofing (A/S) (P(y)-code)   shall measure L1 C/A pseudo ranges, L2C and L1C range measurements,  and the full cycle L1, L2 and L5 carrier phases.

 Receivers shall be able to generate RINEX 3 and connect to a RTK-RTN network.